 In the game of Go, the super-strategic board game invented in China around 4,000 BC said to be far harder to master than chess, the first person to play has such a greater chance of winning that Player 2 gets a bonus of up to 7.5 points.

 There’s a school of thinking that maintains the first significant business to serve a uncontested market has an advantage over competitors coming into the space at a later stage.
 The idea is that since you have the market to yourself, you’re able to build brand ubiquity and loyalty before everyone else.
 Blue Ocean Strategy, the well-known business book with over 4m sales and available in 40 languages, is basically about securing first-mover advantage.

-There many examples of businesses who pretty much owned a particular market niche by introducing a product or service where none existed before, dominating the segment for years afterwards.
+There many examples of businesses who pretty much owned a particular market niche or product category by introducing a product or service where none existed before, dominating the segment for years afterwards.

 One of my favorite examples is Kodak.
 In 1889 Kodak were the first company to mass-produce cameras.
 The box-shaped camera came preloaded with film enough for 100 exposures, and when you had finished the roll you had to send the whole camera to Kodak for processing.
 For more than ten years the only prebuilt, ready-to-shoot camera you could buy was from Kodak.

 First-mover advantage can provide business credibility and acclaim.
 Since you’re the main player in a space without a existing dominant incumbent, customer identification of your product or service centers around your business – and your business only.